 Of course, the reason we are building our online business is to get out of the grind.
 But bear in mind, you need to figure out a lot of things while you build your business.
 What makes your audience tick?
 To be honest, we don’t know when our internet “store” will start raking in the dough for us.

 On the other side of the coin, please go ahead and get out of a toxic workplace if you are experiencing extreme duress.
 You have created a new option for your family and that warrants a kind of comfort.
 Come on, you are way better than many employees who are stuck in a dead-end job without any alternative to a new life.
 You have!
 But do some freelance if you have to.
 Show that you are a responsible person to your spouse and children.
 Their future is not in any way jeopardized because of your new venture.
 This advice is meant for us who build our website as a solo business without external funding.

 3. Identify Your Stress and Ditch Them

 Ask yourself, what is your goal for your new internet startup?
 If your goal is to make money as soon as possible, how much resources are you prepared to inject into the project?
 To scale big, you need publicity, content writers, inventories and logistic (if you are into e-commerce) and all require a hefty investment.
 All these for the purpose of gaining the necessary traction.
-Then come the question, are you willing to sacrifice your emotional well being to achieve what you yearn?
+Then comes the question, are you willing to sacrifice your emotional well being to achieve what you yearn?

 Reality is if you have a very good idea for your online business, you might find investors who are interested.
-Once taken these funds, you are committed to answer to the investors.
+Once taken these funds, you are committed to answering to the investors.
 In other words, this new panel of investors become your new “boss”.
-Now wait a minute!
+Now, wait a minute!
 The whole purpose of building this website is to get yourself out of the rat race for good, and here you are returning back to the system.